 The raw data received from all AWS is processed at the Earth Station and the synoptic data in WMO synop Mobile FM-14 Ext format is transmitted to Global Telecommunication system (GTS) by AMSS Mumbai every hour.
 The processed data is archived at earth station, Pune.
-Synoptic charts plotted at NHAC, New Delhi using data from AWS are available for forecasters in the site ftp://nhac@202.141.140.210.
 Procedures for quality checking and archival of AWS data at National Data Centre (NDC), Pune have also commenced.
 Current AWS data is available in IMD Pune website www.imdpune.gov.in.